 - Learning Outcomes

-- Assess nutritional advice and claims made by the food industry
+- Evaluate nutrition advice and claims made by the popular media and food industry.